liqotech/liqo/docs/pages/installation/_index.md

 #### liqoctl

-Liqoctl is the swiss-knife CLI tool to install and manager Liqo.
+Liqoctl is the swiss-knife CLI tool to install and manage Liqo clusters.
-It is strongly recommended installing Liqo using Liqoctl since it provides customizations for supported providers.
+We strongly recommend to install Liqo using Liqoctl because it automatically handles the required customizations for each supported providers (e.g., AWS, EKS, etc.).

 Under the hood, liqoctl uses [Helm 3](https://helm.sh/) to configure and install the Liqo chart available on the official repository.
 If you prefer to customize the installation configuration, you can use liqoctl as a provider-specific values file generator and then install Liqo with Helm as usual.